 “You took the side he didn’t come down, the road stops, if he pulled off and parked, my side is the only way to get here, the north is wilderness with no access roads.”

 We move onto site two.

-Zoe C, “According to Casper yesterday, the first body was discovered by a dog, the owner was out for a walk, dog went tearing off, then barking like crazy.
+Zoe C, “According to Casper, the first body was discovered by a dog, the owner was out for a walk, dog went tearing off, then barking like crazy.
 This one was discovered by hikers, the third by a cabin owner who knows the woods, he saw the vultures and knew something was up.
 Number four we don’t know, obviously someone came across it and called the cops.”

 I text Elle, then we repeat our search procedure.
 Nothing.